Win more search engine love and connect with customers

 Congratulations.
 After months of laboring over your new website, it’s finally launched.
 Now you can go about your business and let customers find you.
 Right?
 Well…not quite.

-Once the search engines have found your new site and indexed your pages, it’s time to get busy adding content.
+Once the search engines have found your new site and indexed your pages, it’s time to add content.
 To rank high in search results…and give visitors a reason to visit your site often with the goal of turning them into buyers.

 Oh, your site isn’t new?
 It’s been sitting there collecting dust?
 All the more reason to revive it by adding fresh content.